bezaspace/PennyWise/README.md

+# Minimal Categories & Budgets Workflow

+You can now create a category (just a name) and assign a budget amount to it.
+The interface is minimal:

+- Create a category by entering a name.
+- Assign a budget amount to any category.
+- The UI displays a list of categories and their assigned budgets.
+- No category types, icons, colors, or budget periods.

+Editing and deleting categories and budgets is supported, but only the name and amount are used.
 # PennyWise - Personal Finance App

 A modern personal finance tracking app built with React Native (Expo) frontend and FastAPI backend.